 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in San Antonio and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of San Antonio rent prices in the chart below.

-When we take a look at the two-bedroom comparison from July to August, San Antonio experienced a -1.44% decrease for the price of a two-bedroom apartment.
-The rent price for a San Antonio two-bedroom apartments currently stands at $1,228.0.
+When we take a look at the two-bedroom comparison from November to December, San Antonio experienced a 0.25% increase for the price of a two-bedroom apartment.
+The rent price for a San Antonio two-bedroom apartments currently stands at $1,204.0.

 Rent prices have increased in San Antonio over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 3 of the San Antonio suburbs increased last month.
 On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent decreased in New Braunfels, TX, Selma, TX, Universal City, TX, Schertz, TX.
+Rent decreased in New Braunfels, TX, Boerne, TX, Converse, TX, Universal City, TX.

 3 suburbs are currently priced lower than the city of San Antonio.

 Rent growth in San Antonio over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, San Antonio rent prices appear to be relatively affordable for local residents.

 The price for a San Antonio one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.